MobileTeleSystems/onetl/docs/hooks/design.rst

             pass

-    @MyClass.method.connect  # bound hook to the slot
+    @MyClass.method.bind  # bound hook to the slot
     @hook  # this is hook
     def callback(obj, arg):  # this is callback print(obj.data, arg)